carlloos/Applied-Machine-Learning-In-python/README.md

 # Applied-Machine-Learning-In-python

-Modulos e tarefas do Curso Applied Machine Learning in Python by University of Michigan
+Tarefas do Curso Applied Machine Learning in Python by University of Michigan